 These combined statements include all assets and liabilities using the economic resource's measurement focus and the accrual basis of accounting.
-Under the accrual basis of accounting, all revenues and expenses are taken into account regardless of when cash is received or paid.
+Under the accrual basis of accounting, all revenues/additions and expenses/deductions are taken into account regardless of when cash is received or paid.